pellcorp/creality-wiki/docs/cartographer_beta.md

 The cartographer team is currently beta testing a new version of the klippy extras to replace scanner.py, I have setup a branch of Simple AF to make it easy to give it a try.

+!!! danger

+   I am currently rewriting the Cartographer Beta support to move it to a new probe, so anyone trying out this beta using the existing jp_carto_plugin_alpha will probably need to manually migrate back to the main branch because I am introducing a new probe type of `cartographer` for the new software and the existing `cartotouch` will continue to support the existing currently stable software!!!

 ## Signup for the Beta

 If you are not a member of the Cartographer3d discord you must sign up, the invite is: <https://discord.gg/6DRRr66wYB>